 - confused and disturbed thoughts

-- a lack of insight and self-awareness
+- lack of insight and self-awareness

 These are outlined in more detail below.

-- rapid and constant
+- rapid and constant speech

 Lack of insight

-It is estimated that postnatal psychosis affects 1 in every 1,000 women who give birth, and most commonly occurs during the first few weeks after having a baby.
+It's estimated postnatal psychosis affects around 1 in every 1,000 women who give birth.
+It most commonly occurs during the first few weeks after having a baby.

 ^^ Back to top